VorpalBlade/chezmoi_modify_manager/doc/examples.md

 ## Add hook on Windows (or multiplatform solution)

 On Windows chezmoi_modify_manager will instead look for a file `.chezmoi_modify_manager.add_hook.*`.
 At most one such file may be present.
+This allows you to use a suitable scripting language for that platform.
 Currently, `bat` extension is confirmed to be working well.
-This allows you to use a suitable scripting language for that platform.
+However not all scripting languages seem to work here (for unknown reason).

 Below is an example for a cross-platform solution, in which both `.chezmoi_modify_manager.add_hook` (Linux/MacOS) and `.chezmoi_modify_manager.add_hook.bat` (Windows) scripts pass input arguments to a common `.chezmoi_modify_manager.add_hook_wrapped.py` Python script: